Minimuino/thumbstick-deadzones/README.md

 Final notes
 -----------
 Well, that's all for now.
-I hope you've find it useful.
-Remember that there's no golden solution for every situation, so you have to pick the input mapping that best fits your needs.
+I hope you find it useful.
+Remember that there's no golden solution for every situation, so you'll have to pick the input mappings that best fit your needs.
 If you have any thoughts, new ideas or corrections, feel free to fork this repo or to submit a pull request!
 Thanks for reading! :]

 ### Future work
 - Figure out how to get rid of distortion for low input values in hybrid deadzone